bsrandall/bsrandall.github.io/_posts/2017-03-30-Voice-VLAN.md

 SW1(config-if)# switchport voice vlan 101
 ```
 If you you show commands, you will not find the interface to be in trunk operational mode, but remember it works like a rudimentary trunk.

+As soon as you apply the `switchport voice vlan` command, Portfast is enabled on the interface, though you will not see it in the running-config.